Themes | Essays

 Few dancers, in their debut performances at Jacob’s Pillow, can have made an entrance as head-turning as Jason Samuels Smith’s.

-Prodigies don’t always grow into great artists, but the remarkable poise and rhythmic accuracy she demonstrated as a teenager were true portents of the extraordinary tap dancer she would become, frequently cited as the best in her generation.
+Prodigies don’t always grow into great artists, but the remarkable poise and rhythmic accuracy Dormeshia demonstrated as a teenager were true portents of the extraordinary tap dancer she would become, frequently cited as the best in her generation.